RakhithJK/dbeaver-dbeaver-wiki/Connection-Types.md

   NOTE: You can override the default commit behavior during your work with connections by changing the commit mode, see [Auto and Manual Commit Modes](Auto-and-Manual-Commit-Modes).

-* SQL statements execution (with or without user confirmation).
-If set to require user confirmation for SQL execution, DBeaver shows a confirmation message every time you attempt to execute a ‘transaction’ type of query (INSERT/DELETE/UPDATE, etc.):
+* SQL statements execution (with or without user confirmation): If set to the required user confirmation for SQL execution, DBeaver shows a confirmation message every time you attempt to execute a ‘transaction’ type of query (INSERT/DELETE/UPDATE, etc.):

   ![](images/ug/Confirm-query-execution-dialog.png)